aws-samples/amazon-ec2-mac-getting-started/steps/01_allocate_host.md

     <img src="../img/dedicated_host_console_2.png" width="800" alt="The EC2 Dedicated Host console with the Allocate button highlighted.">

 * Choose a name tag and availability zones for your host.
-Select the appropriate instance type for your desired architecture (x86-based EC2 Mac instances are **mac1.metal**, M1-based EC2 Mac instances are **mac2.metal**).
+Select the appropriate instance type for your desired architecture (x86-based EC2 Mac instances are **mac1.metal**, M1-based EC2 Mac instances are **mac2.metal**, M2-based instances are **mac2-m2.metal** and M2 Pro-based instances are **mac2-m2pro.metal**).

 * * **Support multiple instance types** is not supported with EC2 Mac and must be un-checked.
-Under the **Instance Type** dropdown that appears after un-checking, choose the only option that appears: mac1.metal or mac2.metal, respectively.
+Under the **Instance Type** dropdown that appears after un-checking, choose the only option that appears to match the host type.

 * * **Host maintenance** is currently **not** supported with EC2 Mac and *must be **un-checked***.